 I keep mine on an 8 hour timer and its holding up well after about 5 months.

-This Nicrew Aquarium light is a 13-watt LED that is bright and seems more intense (more light reaches the substrate) than my Finnex Stingray Clip light.
+The 2nd generation of this Nicrew Aquarium light is now available as a 15-watt LED that is bright and seems more intense (more light reaches the substrate) than my Finnex Stingray Clip light.

 Both lights are similar in price.

 But, the Finnex Clip light has a gooseneck and attaches to the side of an aquarium using a clamping system.